opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 cv::imwrite("marker23.png", markerImage);
 @endcode

-First, the `Dictionary` object is created by choosing one of the predefined dictionaries in the aruco module.
+First, the `cv::aruco::Dictionary` object is created by choosing one of the predefined dictionaries in the aruco module.
-Concretely, this dictionary is composed of 250 markers and a marker size of 6x6 bits (`#cv::aruco::DICT_6X6_250`).
+Concretely, this dictionary is composed of 250 markers and a marker size of 6x6 bits (`cv::aruco::DICT_6X6_250`).

-The parameters of `generateImageMarker` are:
+The parameters of `cv::aruco::generateImageMarker` are:

-- The first parameter is the `Dictionary` object previously created.
+- The first parameter is the `cv::aruco::Dictionary` object previously created.
-- The second parameter is the marker id, in this case the marker 23 of the dictionary `#cv::aruco::DICT_6X6_250`.
+- The second parameter is the marker id, in this case the marker 23 of the dictionary `cv::aruco::DICT_6X6_250`.
 Note that each dictionary is composed of a different number of markers.
 In this case, the valid ids go from 0 to 249.
 Any specific id out of the valid range will produce an exception.
 - The third parameter, 200, is the size of the output marker image.
 In this case, the output image